nativescript-community/texttospeech/README.md

-# nativescript-TextToSpeech
+# nativescript-texttospeech

-A TextToSpeech NativeScript module for Android & iOS
+A texttospeech NativeScript module for Android & iOS

 ## Installation

-Run `npm install nativescript-TextToSpeech --save` from your project's inner `app` directory:
+Run `npm install nativescript-texttospeech --save` from your project's inner `app` directory:

 ```
 .